phetsims/phet-info/doc/fluent-translation-guide.md

   - Fluent Syntax Guide - https://projectfluent.org/fluent/guide/
   - The most important Fluent concepts for PhET simulations include Terms, Messages, Placeables, and Selectors.
 Ensure you are familair with the syntax for these four Fluent concepts.

+### Fluent File Organization
+- Fluent files can be found in sim repositories, common code repositories (like scenery-phet), and the babel repository.
+- Example: `phetsims/ohms-law/strings/OhmsLaw_en.ftl`
+- Example: `phetsims/joist/strings/Joist_en.ftl` **(NOTE: this example file does not exist yet)**
+- Example: `phetsims/babel/fluent/ohms-law/OhmsLaw_es.ftl`

 ### Description Framework Terminology
 - PhET has developed a simple description design framework that assists designers in designing the complex strings needed to create dynamci _accessible descriptions_.
 As you work with the Fluent files you will notice references to description categories in the comments surrounding the descriptions.
-Familiarizing yourself with the description design framework terminology may assist you in your translation effort. [[See more in glossary of terms]].
+Familiarizing yourself with the description design framework terminology may assist you in your translation effort.
+See more in [glossary of terms](https://github.com/phetsims/phet-info/blob/main/doc/fluent-description-glossary.md).

 ## Steps to Create and Submit Translations